warmist/scripts/docs/fix/general-strike.rst

 This script attempts to fix known causes of the "general strike bug", where dwarves just stop accepting work and stand around with "No job".

-You can enable automatic running of this fix in the "Maintenance" tab of `gui/control-panel`.
+This script is set to run periodically by default in `gui/control-panel`.

 Usage
 -----